DFE-Digital/publish-teacher-training/guides/authentication.md

 To access the staging and production environments, you will need to sign in with DfE Sign-in.

+If you need to test DfE Sign In before release,

+1. Enable `mode: dfe_signin` as the authentication mode in config/settings/qa.yml
+2. Run the "Deploy" workflow and deploy your branch to QA (Use worflow from: 'main')

 ### Magic Link Sign in

 In the event that DfE Sign-in is unavailable, we enable sign in via magic link.
 There are three ways this can be achieved.